Lukeyfish/Lukeyfish/README.md

 - :newspaper: I am currently looking for job in the Machine Learning, AI, or data science fields!

-- :sun_behind_rain_cloud: I do work with machine learning for climate and weather prediction through <a href="https://hutchresear.ch" target="blank">HutchResearch</a>.
+- :sun_behind_rain_cloud: I do work with deep learning for climate and weather prediction through <a href="https://hutchresear.ch" target="blank">HutchResearch</a>.
 Check out our work!

 - 💬 Reach out & say Hi!